UniPD-DII-ETCOMP/DenseMatrixMarket/src/AxialCoulombian/test_cases/README.txt

-Dense Matrix Market: Axiasymmetric code by Riccardo Torchio (riccardo.torchio@studenti.unipd.it)
+Dense Matrix Market: Axiasymmetric code by Riccardo Torchio (riccardo.torchio@unipd.it)

 Directories "cond", "ext", and "mag" contains subdirectories with the geometrical data for the test cases